-The 2022 appropriation for the ITD is \$21,636,600, an increase of \$1,938,400, or 9.8 percent, from 2021.
-The staffing level has decreased from 70 to 68 positions, which includes the transfer of one Senior Budget and Management Analyst to General Administration and the drop of one Senior Systems Administrator.
-One Network Engineer was reclassified to a Network Analyst.
+The 2022 appropriation for the ITD is \$22,520,100, an increase of \$2,821,900, or 14.3 percent, from 2021.
+The staffing level has decreased from 70 to 68 positions, which includes the transfer of one Senior Budget & Management Analyst position to General Administration and the drop of one Senior Systems Administrator position.
+Additionally, one Network Engineer was reclassified to a Network Analyst.